-If you’re curious about how much your savings could grow over time, using a savings calculator can help.
-Whether you’ve just opened a CD account or a high-yield savings account, this calculator can easily show just how much cash you’ll have after a specified period of time, taking into account compound interest and any regular monthly contributions.
+Curious how much your savings could grow over time?
+A savings calculator can help.
+Whether you’ve just opened a 1-year CD or a high-yield savings account, this calculator can easily show you just how much cash you’ll have after a specified period of time, taking into account compound interest and any regular monthly contributions.

-To use the calculator, just put in the amount of cash you're starting with as the initial deposit.
-From there, add in the amount you plan on contributing to the account as a monthly deposit and also include the account's APY.
-You’ll then select a period of time over which your investment will grow, and our calculator will do the work for you.
+To use the calculator, start by inputting the amount of cash you're starting with, or the initial deposit.
+From there, add in the amount you plan on contributing to the account as a monthly deposit.
+After this, you'll then be able to choose from a number of savings accounts with varying APYs.
+Select a period of time over which your investment will grow, and our calculator will do the work for you, calculating your potential savings.

 How much should you save?